samuel100/Ignite_FineTuning_workshop/lab/workshop-instructions/Lab5-optimize-model/README.md

 Leave the Resource group as the default to create a new resource group.
 Alternatively, you can select an existing resource group from the dropdown.

+> [!TIP]
-**Tip:** Especially for getting started it's recommended to create a new resource group for your project.
-This allows you to easily manage the project and all of its resources together.
-When you create a project, several resources are created in the resource group, including a hub, a container registry, and a storage account.
+> Especially for getting started it's recommended to create a new resource group for your project.
+> This allows you to easily manage the project and all of its resources together.
+> When you create a project, several resources are created in the resource group, including a hub, a container registry, and a
+> storage account.

 Enter the Location for the hub and then select Next.
 The location is the region where the hub is hosted.
 The location of the hub is also the location of the project.
 Azure AI services availability differs per region.
 For example, certain models might not be available in certain regions.